22 Best Online Proofreading Jobs for Beginners in 2024

 A significant difference exists in the scope of work done by a proofreader vs. an editor.
 If you’re a proofreader like me, you certainly don’t want to take on a job that appears to be for a proofreader but is actually intended for an editor.

 Also, if you’re serious about making decent money from proofreading, you’ll need adequate training.
-In case you haven’t gotten training, I penned a post about becoming a proofreader (with no experience) that discusses reputable proofreading courses.
+In case you haven’t gotten training, I penned a post that discusses reputable proofreading courses.

 A straight, paved road with no cars, surrounded on both sides by trees with yellow and green leaves.